LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-### Section 1.5: Infer genes' expression levels with feature PFE
+### Section 1.5: Explore the correlation between fragmentation entropy of cfDNA and gene expression
 In this section, users can infer genes' expression levels using features in `/Features/PFE.csv`.

 First, load the genes.
 Then load data from output directory and transform it.